jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

 - **Automation of security activities:**
-  To automate tools and processes related to security within the DevSecOps methodology is crucial to avoid undermining the purpose of the DevOps approach of injecting speed.
+  To automate tools and processes related to security within the DevSecOps methodology is useful to avoid undermining the purpose of the DevOps approach of injecting speed.
   Process automation allows processes to take place consistently and iteratively.